AlfieDarko/CV/README.md

 ---|---|---
 Acebook | Facebook clone.
 Makers Academy group project, built in 2 weeks | Ruby, Rails, Javascript, CoffeeScript, JQuery |
 Bank Tech Test|  Week 10 Tech Test challenge was to build a command line banking application according to the spec given.
 Focus was on DRY and SOLID principles | Ruby
-Gilded Rose Tech Test |Completed Post Makers.
+Till Tech Test |Completed Post Makers.
 I chose to complete this challenge in Golang as to see how well I could pick up another language on the fly | Golang
 Dreamstay|Week 6 group challenge.
-We were given a week to create an Airbnb style website in a brand new techstack.
+We were given a week to create an Airbnb style website in a brand new tech stack.
 This was our first group challenge | Javascript, Express, JQuery, Node.js, MongoDB
 Chitter| Week 5 Weekend Challenge.
 We had to create a fully featured twitter clone over the weekend | Ruby, Sinatra, Javascript
 Job-Slink| Pending Project using GraphQL & React.
 Automated sms system to inform sub-contractors of job details | GraphQL, Node.js, React, Javascript